HL7/fhircast-docs/docs/specification/STU2.md

 ### `webhook` vs `websocket`

-A subsciber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
+A subscriber specifies the preferred `hub.channel.type` of either `webhook` or `websocket` during creation of its subscription.
 Subscribers SHOULD use WebSockets when they are unable to host an accessible callback url.

 > Implementer feedback is solicited around the preference and desired optionality of webhooks and WebSockets.